ReesMorrison/NetlifyBlogThemes/content/post/2021-08-11-wind-additional-subthemes/WindAddl.md

 •	Deadliest typhoon -- The Great Bhola Cyclone smashed into Bangladesh	on Nov.
 12, 1970, from the Bay of Bengal and took 300,000-500,000 lives

-**Expressions in General Use**:  Here is a gale of expressions that use “wind” in more generalized senses.
+**Expressions**:  Here is a gale of expressions that use “wind” in more generalized senses.
 Several came from the website [Phrases](https://www.phrases.com/psearch/wind) and the [Free Dictionary](https://idioms.thefreedictionary.com/wind).
 The 32 are listed in alphabetical order.

 “a breath of wind“ (respite from a bad time)